The gas analyzer section measures the exact composition of gas streams.

 Options include single-wall tank or double wall for additional containment safety, a vacuum leak detector, condensate unloading pump, various level measurements, and a flame arrestor for maximum safety.

-The control system consists of elements like Programmable Logic Controller, Input/Output cards, barrier computers, flow computers, relays, motor soft starters and UPS.
-These can be housed in a special conditioned container, with dimensions varying according to customer specifications.
+The control system is build to customer specifications using a variety of hardware, including: the Programmable Logic Controllers, Input/Output cards, barrier computers, flow computers, relays, motor soft starters and UPS.
+These electrical components can be housed in a special conditioned container, with dimensions varying according to customer specifications.

 Operators miss nothing with precise control across the full range of operating pressures and temperatures.
 When they need it, there’s remote assistance and diagnostics across the web.